What is the importance of company strategy to reach the base of operation?

-“You can take my factories from me, burn my buildings, but if you give me my people, I will build all my businesses again”
+“You could take my factories from me, burn my buildings, but if you give me my people, I’ll build all my business again”

 What makes your company competitive and profitable are the people who make it up.
-It is the various teams that; trained, committed and aligned with the organizational strategy, enable the journey towards operational excellence.
+It is the various teams that; trained, committed, and aligned with the organizational strategy, makepossible to move towards the journey to operational excellence.